HuoDx/sticky-ocr/README.md

 Anyway, do it the way you feel like doin' it and have fun!

-Also feel free to contact me by my email: dev_huodx@163.com
+Feel free to contact me.